 What platforms do you use?

-We work exclusively with WordPress and, for new websites, with a design framework (Thesis).
-We also offer hosting which is provided by Siteground.
-Apart from that, we have a base set of plugins that we use as standard but, of course, additional plugins will be integrated to meet your specific needs.
+We have a base set of plugins that we use as standard on WordPress sites but, of course, additional plugins will be integrated to meet your specific needs.

-What theme or themes do you work with?
+What WordPress theme or themes do you work with?

 This enables us to create any kind of design and layout more efficiently, because we don’t need to modify an existing theme to get the look and feel you want.

-If you have an existing site, using a standard WordPress theme, that you want to modify, or you’re having problems with, we can work with most themes as long as they follow the WordPress standards.
+If you have an existing website, using a standard WordPress theme, that you want to modify, or you’re having problems with, we will happily work with it as long as it follows the WordPress standards.

 Do you offer maintenance and technical support services?

 Yes, absolutely.
 You can see the full details here.